 While some dental issues can be hard to evaluate on your own, tooth pain is something that you should never experience.
 It’s also one of the clearest signs that an infection has developed inside your mouth and needs professional intervention.
 While many people avoid root canal therapy out of fear of discomfort, the reality is Dr. Mick and his team can assure you that your root canal therapy feels more akin to receiving a dental filling, which is hardly a difficult or uncomfortable treatment.
 In fact, stopping your severe dental discomfort is best done through root canal therapy.
 To schedule an appointment and address your tooth pain once and for all, call us!

-A root canal is a very common dental procedure performed by dentists and oral surgeons alike.
-It involves creating a small access hole in the crown portion of the tooth, removing decayed pulp tissue inside the inner area of the tooth, shaping and irrigating the canal, and placing a material known as gutta percha.
+A root canal is a very common dental procedure performed by dentists and dental specialists alike.
+It involves creating a small access hole in the crown portion of the tooth, removing decayed pulp (nerve) tissue inside the inner area of the tooth, shaping and irrigating the canal, and placing an inert root canal filling material known as gutta percha.
 Finally, a crown is placed on top to cover the hole that was created to reach the tooth’s pulp.

 Root canal therapy is needed when an oral infection has developed in the center of the tooth.
 Infections develop when dental plaque or bacteria reaches the sensitive center of the tooth where pulp tissue lies.
 Without treatment, not only can the dental discomfort become unbearable, but your neighboring teeth can be put at risk of developing an infection as well.